ilkesayki/gesture-tracker/README.md

 Features

-✅ Detects three main gestures:
+✅ Detects four main gestures:

     •    ☝️ Point Gesture – when the index finger is up